Deedone/youtube2mp3bot/README.md

 ### Features:
 * Parses YouTube links and converts them to .mp3 files
 * Stores already uploaded file ids to prevent re-converting of same video
+* Animation for downloading stage

 ### TODO:
 * Interface for reordering audios
 * Web interface for Telegram authentication and automatic session storage in DB
 * Playlists(?)
-* Some animation for downloading stage
 * Optional use of spare account
 * Optional fallback to SQLite